-For Sullivan personality can be defined as a pattern of behavior related to situations of interaction with other people.
-To him then, personality is a stable and complex entity, determined as much by innate physiological and interpersonal needs as by learning through early experiences and the process of socialization.
+For Sullivan, personality can be defined as a pattern of behavior related to situations of interaction with other people.
+To him personality is a stable and complex entity, determined as much by innate physiological and interpersonal needs as by learning through early experiences and the process of socialization.

 According to this model personality would be formed progressively in terms of contact with the social environment and the capacity to meet one’s needs; it also takes into account the tension one has to face from a biological and a psychological point of view.
 Failures to learn during the development of personality and the lack of psychological adaptation would lead to pathology.

-The theory of the personality of H. S. Sullivan, in particular its focus on social interactions, led to the emergence of the school of interpersonal psychoanalysis.
+The theory of the personality of H. S. Sullivan in particular focuses on social interactions, led to the emergence of the school of interpersonal psychoanalysis.
 This model differs from the Freudian variant because of its interest in individuality and the importance it gives to the mutual relationship between therapist and patient.